#Routines and Baby care

 Don’t be embarrassed

-Although cradle cap can be unsightly, there’s no reason to be embarrassed if you need to take your baby out in public.
-Your little one isn’t self-conscious, and you shouldn’t be either!
+Although cradle caps can be unsightly, there’s no reason to be embarrassed if you need to take your baby out in public.
+Your baby isn’t self-conscious, and you shouldn’t be either!

 Remember, cradle cap isn’t your fault, and it’s not harming your baby.
-So do your best to simply relax and enjoy these precious few months together with your little one.
+So do your best to simply relax and enjoy these precious few months together with your baby.

 Gentle Skincare For Cradle Cap On Your Baby’s Face